catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

   $ sudo chmod 700 ~/.ssh

-You don't want to overwrite an existing key pai, check to see of any Key Pair files already exist, and what their names are:
+You don't want to overwrite an existing Key Pair, check to see if any Key Pair files already exist, and what their names are: